 Its boundaries changed from period to period, for Mitchell’s Atlas of 1840 placed the Great American Desert west of the Rocky Mountains.
 The section shown by the various geographies grew smaller every year until only sandy plains in Utah and Nevada bore the name desert.

 In 1538 Hernando de Soto left Spain to explore Florida.
-At about the same time, Coronado, inspired by Cabeca de Vaca’s tales, started north to find seven golden cities.
+Coronado, inspired by Cabeca de Vaca’s tales, started north to find seven golden cities at about the same time.
 His search for Quivira took him to what is now central Kansas.

 Pike, Long, and Irving’s reports did much to form public opinion regarding this unknown land.
 Pike and Long’s expeditions were practically the last exploration work done by the government for several years.
 While the government was idle, private enterprise was working its way westward.